Tivoli Gardens: Rides

 The park is best known for its wooden roller coaster, Rutschebanen, or as some people call it, Bjergbanen (The Mountain Coaster), built in 1914.
 It is one of the world's oldest wooden roller coasters that is still operating today.
 An operator controls the ride by braking so that it does not gain too much speed during descent of the hills.
 It is an ACE Coaster Classic.

-Another roller coaster, The Demon (Dæmonen), features an Immelmann loop, a vertical loop, and a zero-G roll all during the ride time of just one minute and forty six seconds.
-An old roller coaster, The Snake (Slangen), was removed to have enough space for The Demon.
+Another roller coaster, Dæmonen (The Demon) features an Immelmann loop, a vertical loop, and a zero-G roll all during the ride time of just one minute and forty six seconds.
+An old roller coaster, Slangen (The Snake) was removed to have enough space for Dæmonen.
 In 2017, Tivoli Gardens added an optional virtual reality experience to the ride, simulating a flight through ancient China, along with encounters with dragons and demons.
-The Demon is situated next to the concert hall.
+Dæmonen is situated next to the concert hall.

 A well-known swing ride, The Star Flyer, opened in Tivoli in 2006.
 80 m high and built by the Austria-based Australian company Funtime, it offers panoramic views of the city.

 On 1 May 2009, Tivoli Gardens opened the new ride Vertigo, a looping plane ride where the rider pilots the ride, able to control the plane.
 This ride had extremely low capacity and suffered significant downtime.
 The ride was removed in 2021.

 A Zamperla Air Race ride, Aquila, opened on 11 April 2013.
 It is a giant swing and spinner with centrifugal powers up to 4 g, named after the constellation of the Eagle.

 The newest attractions include Fatamorgana and Tik Tak.
 Fatamorgana opened in 2016.
 This is the world's first Condor 2GH, which offers two separate seating arrangements, one milder version with two-seater gondolas, and a thrilling version in which riders are slung around at high speed while seated in a ring and facing away from the center.

 Tik Tak opened in 2018 and is the first permanent installation of a Mondial Shake R5.
 This model is slightly less aggressive than the traveling model and is spectacularly themed.